foxdonut/meiosis/helpers/setup/README.md

 - `initial`: an object that represents the initial state.
 If not provided, the initial state is `{}`.
-- `Actions`: a function that receives `(update)` and returns an object with actions.
-The created actions are returned by `setup`, and also passed to `services`.
+- `Actions`: a function that receives `(update, getState)` and returns an object with actions.
+The created actions are returned by `setup`, and also passed to `Effects`.
 If not provided, the created actions are `{}`.
 For convience, actions can pass arrays of patches to `update` to combine multiple patches into one, thus reducing the number of updates, state changes, and view refreshes.
   If an action is defined with `function() { ... }` rather than `() => { ... }`, it can call another
   action using `this.otherAction(...)`.
-- `services`: an array of functions that get called with `({ state, previousState, patch })`.
+- `services`: an array of functions that get called with `state`.
 Service functions can change the state by returning a patch:
     - returning any patch, changes the state
     - not returning anything, or returning a falsy value, does not change the state
-    - reverting to the previous state using a compatible patch that produces `previousState`.
-Using `() => previousState` works for Mergerino, Function Patches, and Immer.
-If you revert to the previous state, the `states` stream does not receive a value and the view is not re-rendered.
-- `effects`: an array of functions that get called with `({ state, previousState, patch, update, actions })`.
+- `Effects`: constructor function for effects, which gets called with `(update, actions)` and should return an array of functions that will get called with `state`.
 The return value of effect functions is ignored.
 Instead, effect functions should call `update` and/or `actions` to trigger further updates.

 -----